giusevtr/private_gsd/README.md

 on Machine Learning in 2023.

-The Private-GSD mechanism is a specialized synthetic data generation tool, designed preserve different classes of statistical queries derived from a given dataset while adhering to the principles of differential privacy.
+The Private-GSD mechanism is a specialized synthetic data generation tool, designed to preserve different classes of statistical queries derived from a given dataset while adhering to the principles of differential privacy.

 # Example